ggramlich/SlimSpecs/README.markdown

 Open the project in Eclipse and build it to make sure that the fixtures are compiled in the bin folder.

+Put a fitnesse.jar into the fitnesse folder.
+I left this out, because otherwise it would consume a lot of memory from my github repository.

 PHP
 ---